gbaptista/luminous/doc/en-US/guides/how-it-works/what-is-detected.md

 ```

 ### almost all
-Some event from the list of *common events* or that follows a rule of not having special characters, example:
+Some events from the list of *common events* or an event that follows a rule of not having special characters, example:

 - Valid *almost all* events: `someEvent` `anotherevent` `SomeEventB`
 - Invalid *almost all* events: `yt-something` `image:uploaded` `my_event`